 7. WiFi

-Catch up on work or your social media thanks to free and unlimited WiFi.
+Catch up on work or your social media, thanks to free and unlimited WiFi.

 8. Sleep

-Sleeping isn’t much of an issue here, provided you can find a spot to cozy into.
+Airport SleeperSleeping isn’t much of an issue here, provided you can find a spot to cozy into.
 Seats and benches abound, but most are fitted with armrests.
 For a full stretch-out, the floor is probably your best bet.
-If you’re camping out for the night, do expect a lot of noise, especially frequent fire drills blaring between 1:00AM – 4:00AM.
+If you’re camping out for the night, expect a lot of noise, especially frequent fire drills blaring between 1:00 a.m. and 4:00 a.m.
 If this sleeping style isn’t your thing, opt for a hotel.
-Several are located within a few minutes’ drive of the airport, and many offer free shuttle service.
+Several are within a few minutes drive of the airport, and many offer complimentary shuttle service.
 Locations and details are listed in our Phoenix Airport Guide.

 These are just a few things to do on a layover at Phoenix Airport.
-Visit our Phoenix Airport Guide for more information about more services and facilities available, such as food, WiFi, mobile charging, luggage storage, nearby airport hotels, and much more.
+Visit our Phoenix Airport Guide for more information about the services and facilities available, such as food, WiFi, mobile charging, luggage storage, nearby airport hotels, and much more.